petosa/simple-alpha-zero/README.md

 # Benefits

 ### Clean & Simple
-Clear and concise.
-A no-frills AlphaZero implementation powered by Python 3 and PyTorch.
+Clear and concise - a no-frills AlphaZero implementation powered by Python 3 and PyTorch.
 Extensively documented and easy to extend.

 ### Fully Tested